nuxt/icon/README.md

 **Attributes**:

-When using an icon from Iconify, an `<span>` or `<svg>` will be created based on the rendering mode, you can give [all the attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) of the native element.
+When using an icon from Iconify, a `<span>` or `<svg>` will be created based on the rendering mode, you can give [all the attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) of the native element.

 ```html
 <Icon name="uil:github" style="color: black" />